 A nursing care client must meet the asset test for his eligibility coverage group.
-The asset level for those eligible by having income equal to or less than 300% SSI payment for an individual is the same as for an SSI-Related Medicaid eligible.
-See Chapter 11 for the appropriate coverage group.
+The asset level for those eligible by having income equal to or less than 300% of the monthly SSI payment for an individual is the same as for an SSI-Related Medicaid eligible.
+See Chapter 11 for the asset limit of the appropriate coverage group.